-The Audi Urban Future Initiative, a global platform for dialog between the city and the automobile, is meant to discover innovative ideas for tomorrow’s mobility.
-Today cities are plagued with traffic jams and limited parking, which is why the award was created to discover ways to improve mobility in major cities that will enhance the quality of life for its inhabitants.
+The Audi Urban Future Initiative– a global platform for dialog between the city and the automobile-- is meant to discover innovative ideas for tomorrow's mobility.
+Today cities are plagued with traffic jams and limited parking, which is why the award was created to discover ways to improve mobility in major cities and enhance the quality of life for its inhabitants.

-Even though Berlin’s team presented a solution that relied future technology, the team from Seoul presented a new idea that would make today’s car share vehicles more desirable.
-Car-sharing is very popular in cities like San Francisco, but in Seoul it’s not doing as well.
-The Seoul team presented a concept in which the passenger cabin and car’s powertrain are separated, that way the driver keeps his or her own personal space – something that is more desirable in Seoul.
+Even though Berlin's team presented a solution that relied on future technology, the team from Seoul presented a new idea that would make today's car share vehicles more desirable.
+Car-sharing is very popular in cities like San Francisco, but in Seoul it's not doing as well.
+The Seoul team presented a concept in which the passenger cabin and car's powertrain are separated to allow the driver to keep his or her own personal space - something that is more desirable in Seoul.

 The next time you're commuting into your office take a look around at the other cars sharing the road with you.
 There's a good chance that many of the vehicles are only carrying one driver.
 This is a major problem in Mexico City where 22 million people have to deal with massive traffic jams.
 Mobility is not pleasurable especially in Santa Fe where it takes some people three hours to get to their destination.
 The team from Mexico City feels that sustainability and progress are not a contradiction.
 The team believes that by using data about traffic from and mobility patterns based on crowd-sourcing techniques, the people living in Mexico City will have a higher quality of life with less noise, cleaner air and more living space.